Odessa Semi-Truck Lawyers are Available to Help You with Your Legal Claim

 Childs Bishop & White PC started in 1973 and has provided the Odessa community with continuous legal advice for over 45 years.
 Our team is committed to ensuring you receive justice by fighting for the compensation you rightfully deserve.
 If you or a loved one were injured in a truck accident or experienced the wrongful death of a family member, our attorneys can help.
 The legal battle with a trucker’s insurance company can be stressful and overwhelming.
 Our Odessa semi-truck lawyers want to help reduce your stress so you can focus on recovery.

-We believe truck accident victims deserve to receive compensation for their suffering.
+We believe people injured in truck accidents that weren’t their fault deserve to receive compensation for their suffering.
 Compensation can cover medical expenses, lost wages, and pain and suffering.
 If you hesitate to call, you may potentially miss your opportunity to receive compensation for what you endured.
 However, every case is different, and results will vary depending upon the severity of your injuries and property damage.